lol123Xb/Anime-Radio-Club-Discord-Bot/README.md

 * `=np`
 Supposed to show currently playing song.
 (Work in progress)
 * `=pfix [new prefix]`
 Type this in case your server has a bot that already uses the `=` sign as their prefix.
+(Work in progress)
 * `=help`
 Shows a real basic usage help.